fizerkhan/grunt-email-premailer-jade/readme.md

 Designing and testing emails is a pain.
 HTML tables, inline CSS and varying support for the latest web standards.

 Moreover writing content inside pure HTML is pain.
-If you have more emails, then most of time you endup updating all files for header, footer and common styles.
+If you have more emails, then most of the time you endup updating all HTML files for header, footer and common styles.
 So we uses Jade template to solve this problem.